Range

 Use our custom range inputs for consistent cross-browser styling and built-in customization.

-Add a .form-range-filling to a slider input.
-Changing the local CSS variable --track-fg-width when a slider input’s value has changed, via javascript.
+Changing the local CSS variable --track-fg-width when a slider input’s value has changed via javascript.

 value="50" style="--track-fg-width:50%" />